JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 # 1. Table of Contents <a class="anchor" id="TOC"></a>

 This project implements the **Logistic Regression Model** as an independent learner and as a meta-learner of a stacking ensemble model with **Decision Trees**, **Random Forest**, and **Support Vector Machine** classifier algorithms using various helpful packages in <mark style="background-color: #CCECFF"><b>Python</b></mark> to estimate probability of a dichotomous categorical response variable by modelling the relationship between one or more predictor variables and a binary outcome.
-The resulting predictions derived from the candidate models were evaluated using the F1 score that ensures both false positives and false negatives are considered, providing a more balanced view of model classification performance.
+The resulting predictions derived from the candidate models were evaluated using the **F1 Score** that ensures both false positives and false negatives are considered, providing a more balanced view of model classification performance.
 Resampling approaches including **Synthetic Minority Oversampling Technique** and **Condensed Nearest Neighbors** for imbalanced classification problems were applied by augmenting the dataset used for model training based on its inherent characteristics to achieve a more reasonably balanced distribution between the majority and minority classes.
 Additionally, **Class Weights** were also implemented by amplifying the loss contributed by the minority class and diminishing the loss from the majority class, forcing the model to focus more on correctly predicting the minority class.
 Penalties including **Least Absolute Shrinkage and Selection Operator** and **Ridge Regularization** were evaluated to impose constraints on the model coefficient updates.
 The final model was deployed as a prototype application with a web interface via **Streamlit**.
 All results were consolidated in a [<span style="color: #FF0000"><b>Summary</b></span>](#Summary) presented at the end of the document.

 [Machine Learning Classification Models](http://appliedpredictivemodeling.com/) are algorithms that learn to assign predefined categories or labels to input data based on patterns and relationships identified during the training phase.
 Classification is a supervised learning task, meaning the models are trained on a labeled dataset where the correct output (class or label) is known for each input.
 Once trained, these models can predict the class of new, unseen instances.